mdailey/minimal-jwt/README.md

     <br>
     <button id="logout-button">Log out</button>

 Then we add click handlers.
+Logout is simple if we mean just clearing the client session state.
+A more complete solution would add an Ajax call such as "logout" that would revoke the token on the server.

+Note that
-Logout is simple.
-Note that like the login handler, the calls to set up these callbacks need to be in the <tt>window.onload</tt> callback to ensure the DOM is set up before we attach the handlers.
+like the login handler, the calls to set up these callbacks need to be in the <tt>window.onload</tt> callback to ensure the DOM is set up before we attach the handlers.